 - Amazon customer, one of over 500 5-star reviews

 J.B.
-Handley is a private-equity entrepreneur, best-selling author, and autism dad.
-He spent his career in the private equity industry and received his undergraduate degree with honors from Stanford University.
-His book, How to End the Autism Epidemic, was published in September 2018 by Chelsea Green Publishing and was an NPD Bookscan and Publisher’s Weekly Bestseller.
+Handley, Jr. is a private-equity entrepreneur and autism dad.
+He spent his career in San Francisco in the private equity industry and received his undergraduate degree with honors from Stanford University.
+His book, How to End the Autism Epidemic, was published in 2018 by Chelsea Green Publishing.
 Mr. Handley has never received any money from his autism advocacy work, and has donated 100% of the proceeds from his best-selling book to autism charities.

-Mr. Handley’s blog post International scientists have found autism's cause.
+Mr. Handley’s April 2018 blog post International scientists have found autism's cause.
 What will Americans do? has been praised by scientists and doctors all over the world for its focus on published science and for promoting the debate about the role that immune activation events in the brains of infants are playing in the development of autism.
 As Mr. Handley notes, “I think the published science shows we are much closer to understanding the cause of regressive autism than many appreciate.
-I’m grateful there are so many courageous scientists willing to publish peer-reviewed biological studies in prestigious medical journals that put them in the crosshairs of the most felonious industry on earth—Big Pharma.”
+I’m grateful there are so many courageous scientists willing to publish peer-reviewed biological studies in prestigious medical journals.”

-One of the primary topics from Mr. Handley’s book—that the vaccine court suppressed expert opinions about the connection between vaccines and autism—was recently validated in the mainstream news in this article in The Hill and on the T.V.
+One of the other topics from Mr. Handley’s book—that the vaccine court suppressed expert opinions about the connection between vaccines and regressive autism amongst children with mitochondrial dysfunction—was recently highlighted in the mainstream news in this article in The Hill and on the T.V.
 Program Full Measure:

 January 13, 2019: The Hill: How a pro-vaccine doctor reopened debate about link to autism